 Chinese certification authority TENAA approved a new Meizu smartphone, which carries the model number M2111.
-The TENAA listing reveals its full specifications, as well as the renders, which shows an iPhone 13-like camera module on the rear side.
+The TENAA listing reveals its full specifications, as well as the renders, which show an iPhone 13-like camera module on the rear side.
 As of now, the device name is currently under the cover, but the specifications and renders are not.

 The TENAA listing reveals that the Meizu M2111 has a flat display with a punch-hole cutout for the selfie camera.
 It appears to have a shiny plastic back panel, housing a dual-camera setup.
-Further, it reveals that the Meizu phone has a 6.51-inch TFT display with 710 x 1600 pixels resolution and an 8MP front-facing camera.
+Further, it reveals that the Meizu phone has a 6.51-inch TFT display with a 710 x 1600 pixels resolution and an 8MP front-facing camera.
 The rear camera module is led by a 48MP primary shooter.

 The listing doesn’t reveal the chipset name present inside the Meizu M2111.
 However, it confirms that it is a quad-core processor with a base clock speed of 2.0GHz.
 The device could be offered in 4GB / 6GB RAM variants with 64GB / 128GB / 256GB storage options.
 A 5,000mAh battery drives the Meizu phone.
 The handset measures 164.5 x 76.5 x 9.3 mm and carries a weight of 201g.